Calysto/octave_kernel/README.rst

 A simple IPython kernel for Octave

-This requires IPython 3, which is not yet released.
+This requires IPython 3, which is not yet released, and `oct2py <http://pypi.python.org/pypi/oct2py>`_.

 To test it, install with ``setup.py``, then::